amk218/LEDcube/README.md

 A video demonstration of the operation of the device can be found here: https://youtu.be/FoGqwxilCHo

-A full circuit diagram of the hardware construction can be seen below:
+A full circuit diagram of the hardware construction can be seen here:
 [LED_Cube_Schematic.pdf](https://github.com/amk218/LEDcube/files/6417274/LED_Cube_Schematic.pdf)